This article is an announcement of new functionality.

 - Using your own scheme (for example, myfuncapp://).
 In this case, a URL will look like myfuncapp://comand?params.

 - Using the HTTP(S) scheme.
 This method assumes that a deep link URL belongs to the http:// or https:// scheme.
-In this case, deep linking is only possible using a real website that the mobile application developer must have access to (or the entire integration scheme of the application and website).
+In this case, deep linking is only possible using a real website that a developer must have access to.
+It may be a developer of the mobile application or the entire integration scheme of the application and website.
 This access is required to place certain files in a specific website directory (from a deep link).

 A new handler can be implemented in the application module: